Is the Mavic Producing Out of Focus Images or Not?

 Anyway, it seems from this comparison that the Mavic is geared towards being a handy, take anywhere drone more for amateur, enthusiast and/or fun flyers.

 Casey Neistat - DJI Mavic Pro vs DJI Phantom 4

 Based on Casey's video alone, I certainly wouldn't use this as a back up or professional B-roll footage for my business.
 I'm not even sure I would want one now at all.

-…the Go Pro Karma could win back the top spot for this category as we all know Go Pro cameras produce excellent 4K/1080p footage and I am guessing the Go Pro HD Hero 5 will surpass the quality of the HD Hero 4.
+The Go Pro Karma could win back the top spot for this category.
+We all know Go Pro cameras produce excellent 4K/1080p footage and I am guessing the Go Pro HD Hero 5 will surpass the quality of the Hero 4.